 David Liu, M94, created the Dr. and Mrs. Kou Liu, M94P, Scholarship Fund to honor his parents, who emigrated from Taiwan when he was only 2 years old “with little more than what they could carry” and put him and his brother through medical school.
 “I’m lucky,” he said.
 “They made sacrifices so that we would not graduate with debt.”

 The pandemic provided added motivation by underscoring the importance of doctors to society, Liu said.
 “We need the best and brightest students.
 A medical school education should be accessible for anyone with a desire to be a doctor and not just the wealthy and privileged.”

 Thomas Hedges, M75, a former president of the Tufts Medical Alumni Association and a professor of ophthalmology, stepped up to the challenge with his wife, creating the Thomas R. Hedges, MD, M75, and Gail B. Hedges Scholarship Fund.
 “It fit with my plans to ramp up my giving as I approach my 50th reunion,” he said, “and it’s a fund that I hope will grow in the years to come.”

 To create a new endowed scholarship is “very meaningful” for its enduring and far-reaching impact, he added.
 As it helps make a medical school education affordable, it also helps the school recruit a more diverse student body.
 And those students—once they are doctors—will better serve an increasingly diverse society.
 “I have seen some progress” with recruiting students of color, he said, “but now is the time to come together and do even better.”

 For more information

-To learn more about supporting scholarships at Tufts University School of Medicine, contact Rebecca Scott, senior director of Development and Alumni Relations, at email@example.com or 617-636-2777.
+To learn more about supporting scholarships at Tufts University School of Medicine, contact Rebecca Scott, senior director of Development and Alumni Engagement, at email@example.com or 617-636-2777.